AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 Using a Weapon Active increases Valkyrie Total DMG by 15% for 5s.
-Triggering it again resets the duration.| 10 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
+Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
+Triggering it again refreshes the duration. | 5 Valkyries that use Heavy weapons, Bows or Pistols deal 15% more Total DMG. | 10 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15

 !!! note
-    Effective for 6.0.
+    Effective for 6.0 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: